-The arrow point is up when the truck is forward running and points down when the truck is reverse running.
-The arrow points the direction of the steering angle.
+The arrow (8) shows the set truck rulling direction.
+The arrow point is up to when the truck is forward running; the arrow point is down when the truck is reverse running.
+If the truck doesn't run a dot is displayed instead of the arrow.